Microsoft Engineer Installs Google Chrome During Presentation After Edge Freezes - Slashdot

 I tried to use Edge last year.
 After a couple of hours I went back to Chrome.
 Visually, it's simply the shits, and it really doesn't work worth a damn.
 I'd rather use IE.

-Demonstration (Score:4, Informative)
+Demonstration (Score:5, Informative)

 Re: (Score:1)